Geomatys/Testbed14/ADES/README.md

 # ADES WPS server

-Application Deployment and Execution Service (ADES) package
+The Application Deployment and Execution Service (ADES) is an implementation of the [OGC Testbed14 REST Transactional WPS 2.0 specification](https://app.swaggerhub.com/apis/Spacebel.be/WPS/Testbed14)

+You can test ADES component on a [demo server provided by VITO](http://ades.vgt.vito.be/WS/wps/default)

 ## Requirements
 ADES requires the following components to be installed: